Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/README.md

 ***

 ## Installation
-Ensure you have R version 3.6.2.
-Install and run this app locally in your command shell (instructions for iOS):
+Run this app locally with R version 4.0.2 in your command shell (instructions for iOS):

 ```shell
 git clone https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors.git